supertestnet/pulsar/README.md

 # How to try it

-Click here to use our development version on clearnet (**this one doxes your ip address**): https://supertestnet.github.io/pulsar/
+Our development version is on clearnet so **it doxes your ip address**: https://supertestnet.github.io/pulsar/

-Click here to use our production version on tor (**this one protects your ip address**): http://kzthpkengwzo7tjo7xh36xmjpxdyxlhky76lwxsiop2zogt44udidsqd.onion/
+Our production version is on tor so **it protects your ip address**: http://kzthpkengwzo7tjo7xh36xmjpxdyxlhky76lwxsiop2zogt44udidsqd.onion/

 # Why did you make this?
 The human rights foundation [posted](https://bitcoinmagazine.com/business/human-rights-foundation-announces-20-btc-bounty-challenge-for-bitcoin-development) the following bounty: